 What's the cheapest Nextlink plan?+

-Is Nextlink faster than Starlink?+
+Is Nextlink faster than satellite internet?+

 Can I use my own router with Nextlink?+